 1 ½ cups dry white wine

-Whisk in the nutmeg, garlic, calvados and pepper.
+Remove the pot from the heat then whisk in the nutmeg, garlic, apple brandy, and black pepper.
 Be generous with the amount of pepper you grind in.
 Check for seasonings and add more salt and pepper as necessary.

 1 pinch ground nutmeg, 1 small garlic clove, 2 tablespoons apple brandy, 1 teaspoon fresh ground black pepper